MITLibraries/dspace-submission-composer/docs/how_to_run.md

-# Understanding and Running the DSC Workflow
+# Understanding and Running DSC

-This documentation describes the DSC workflow and how to run the application.
+This documentation describes the DSC application and how to run it.

 **DISCLAIMER**: While the CLI application is runnable on its own, the DSO Step Function offers a simplified user interface for running the full ETL pipeline.
 For more details on the DSO Step Function and how to use it, see https://mitlibraries.atlassian.net/wiki/spaces/IN/pages/4690542593/DSpace+Submission+Orchestrator+DSO.

-## The DSC Workflow

-The DSC workflow consists of the following key steps:
+Running DSC consists of the following key steps:

 1. Create a batch
 2. Queue a batch for ingest
-3. Items are ingested into DSpace by DSS*
+3. _Items are ingested into DSpace by DSS*_
 4. Analyze ingest results

 ***Important:** DSC is not responsible for ingesting items into DSpace nor does it execute this process.
 This task is handled by [DSS](https://github.com/MITLibraries/dspace-submission-service), which is invoked via the [DSO Step Function](https://github.com/MITLibraries/dspace-submission-service).

-The DSC CLI provides commands for all other steps in the DSC workflow.

 ### Create a batch
 DSC processes deposits in "batches", a collection of item submissions grouped by a unique identifier.
-DSC requires that the item submission assets (metadata and bitstream files) are uploaded to a "folder" in S3, named after the batch ID.
-While some requestors may upload the submission assets to S3 themselves, in other cases, these files need to be retrieved (via API requests) and uploaded during the batch creation step.
+Generally, assets for batches are provided in one of two ways:

+1. Requestors upload raw metadata and bitstreams (see [How To: Batch deposits with DSO for Content Owners](https://mitlibraries.atlassian.net/wiki/spaces/INF/pages/4411326470/How-To+Batch+deposits+with+DSpace+Submission+Orchestrator+DSO+for+Content+Owners))
+2. DSC workflows retrieve raw metadata and/or bitstreams programmatically (via API requests)

+Once all assets are stored in a "folder" in S3, DSC verifies that metadata and bitstreams have been provided for each item submission.
+It is only after _all_ item submissions have been verified that DSC will establish the batch by recording each item in DynamoDB.

 At the end of this step:
 * If all item submission assets are complete: